 In Louisiana, a slave could have been put to death for this crime if it were his/her second offense.
 Visualize it.
-A white person had the authority to walk through your home without permission and take away a family member if found with a writing instrument in hand practicing to draw a letter of the alphabet or if one was caught simply holding a book suggesting one might have looked at it.
-The culprit could be taken away never to be seen again.
+A white person had the authority to walk through your home without permission and take away a family member if he or she were found with a writing instrument in hand to practice to drawing a letter of the alphabet.
+Or if one was caught simply holding a book, the person could be taken away never to be seen again.
 Of course, children of slaves could be taken by their masters and sold at any given time, as well as any family member.
 Slaves couldn't marry because they weren't recognized as humans.
 But to stay on point, the act of learning was against the law and punishable by beating or death.
 This was happening in the 1800's in America.

 A slave had no rights as a "thinking and religious being" and was considered no more than a thing.
 Slaves were not considered sentient beings.
 The reason that concept is so hideous is that it meant we had a society where one human being was concluding that another human being was incapable of feeling.
 They could physically call out in pain, but were not deemed as having the capacity to mentally process that pain.
 It's the present day argument humans use when wanting to defend hurting an animal.
 Most animals are not considered sentient, therefore many humans claim they are incapable of understanding suffering.